Elm Farm, corner of Mill Street and Stowupland Road (B1115)

 In 1932 Thomas Carter (Ena Carter’s father-in-law) had bought the land.
 Thomas was living in Stowupland Hall (as well as owning Gipping farm) whilst his son Myhill lived at Elm farm.
 Jack Carter (Myhill’s brother) would often help with the farming when his brother’s allergies made it difficult.

 In 1967 when the Dickenson’s bought the house with 2 ½ acres for £5, 500.
 The house had been divided into 5 bedsits and a separate family home.
-The Dickenson’s converted it back into 2 dwellings, retaining its separate identities of the earlier is timber framed,
+The Dickenson’s converted it back into 2 dwellings, retaining its separate identities.
+The earlier is timber framed,

 By 1976 David Hopgood shared the land with Allard & Bloom and the Dickenson lived in the house till selling it in 2018,.

 In 1970’s a compulsory purchase order was made to buy the land behind Elm farm to build Stowupland High School.
-This plan was shelved and the school subsequently build behind the The Crown
+This plan was shelved and the school subsequently built behind the The Crown

 21st century.